 Would you like to learn how to use JSONPath in Python to extract specific data from your JSON documents?
 You are in the right place.

-JSONPath is a query language that can be used to extract data from JSON documents (e.g. a JSON string or a JSON file).
+JSONPath is a query language that can extract data from JSON documents (e.g. a JSON string or a JSON file).
 One of the main implementations of JSONPath for Python is the module jsonpath-ng.
 This module understands JSONPath syntax and returns the part of the document you want to select with a JSONPath expression.

 We will go through a few examples starting from a very simple one so you can get used to the syntax of the jsonpath-ng module.